AP-Skill-Development-Corporation/AAD-STP-BATCH-15/Assignments.md

   * Select your Interests (This option should display 5 check boxes to the user, Allow multiple selection [values: ANDROID, PHP, JAVA, PYTHON].)
   * Submit Button (This button must take you to the next activity with all the selections and inputs given above).
   * In the details activity which opens as soon as a button is clicked, show all the details got from the first screen and display them in a scrollable text view (Style: LargeText).

+#### Assignment 2
+* Create an android application to work with navigation components.
+* Create 5 fragments in the application
+* Connect first 3 fragments with the mainactivity
+* Connect remaining 2 fragments with all the 3 fragments by adding buttons to establish connectivity between them.
+* make sure that each fragment will have a different color and unique name to be displayed in the fragment.

 ## Hard